-- Familiarise themselves with candidate information, job description and person specification - Agree topics each will take for example: - Parent Council members may wish to ask questions focused on the candidate's approach to maintaining discipline in the school, developing links with the local community etc.; - Elected members may wish to ask how the candidate will put council values into the job (e.g. developing a performance culture/good communications etc.). - Decide what questions to ask candidates.
-Questions must: - o relate to the job description and the person specification; - be framed so that they are not discriminatory (see Appendix 1 below); - 8.2 The same questions should be put to all candidates and, depending on the answers, supplementary questions can be asked.
-Sample questions are available from professional officers.
+- Familiarise themselves with candidate information, job description and person specification. - Agree topics each will take for example: - Parent Council members may wish to ask questions focused on the candidate's approach to maintaining discipline in the school, developing links with the local community etc.; - Elected members may wish to ask how the candidate will put council values into the job (e.g. developing a performance culture/good communications etc.). - Decide what questions to ask candidates.
+Questions must: - o relate to the job description and the person specification; - be framed so that they are not discriminatory (see Appendix 1 below); - 7.2 The same questions should be put to all candidates and, depending on the answers, supplementary questions can be asked.
+Sample questions are available from the Education Officer. - 7.3 Interview preparation helps the interview to flow smoothly, and presents candidates with a positive image of the panel and the organisation they represent.
+It also helps: - the panel to get to know each other so that they feel more comfortable working together; - build confidence in panel members who may be anxious as they have little interviewing experience; - ensure that panel members are clear about what they are looking for, making it easier to choose a preferred candidate - ensure that unfair discriminatory questions are not asked. - 7.4 Officers of the council, including officers from Education Services, Human Resources and Legal Services, will provide training in the interview process.

-- 8.3 Interview preparation helps the interview to flow smoothly, and presents candidates with a positive image of the panel and the organisation they represent.
-It also helps: - the panel to get to know each other so that they feel more comfortable working together; - build confidence in panel members who may be anxious as they have little interviewing experience; - ensure that panel members are clear about what they are looking for, making it easier to choose a preferred candidate - ensure that unfair discriminatory questions are not asked. - 8.4 Officers of the council, including officers from Education Services, Human Resources and Legal Services, will provide training in the interview process.
+8. ASSESSING A CANDIDATE'S SUITABILITY FACTORS TO BE CONSIDERED

-9. ASSESSING A CANDIDATE'S SUITABILITY FACTORS TO BE CONSIDERED
+- 8.1 Staff applying for senior management posts in schools should be able to show that they: - have led school or cluster working groups or departments successfully; - have taken opportunities provided by the council to develop their professional knowledge or skill; - have shown innovation in their work; - can manage people well, motivate them to achieve success and handle problems in a sensible way; - have a sound and practical grasp of major initiatives and Authority Policy and can implement these effectively;

-- 9.1 Staff applying for senior management posts in schools should be able to show that they: - have led school or cluster working groups or departments successfully; - have taken opportunities provided by the council to develop their professional knowledge or skill; - have shown innovation in their work; - can manage people well, motivate them to achieve success and handle problems in a sensible way; - have a sound and practical grasp of major initiatives and Authority Policy and can implement these effectively; - relate well to staff, pupils, parents and the wider community through activities inside and outwith school; - have a breadth and depth of experience to bring to bear in the particular circumstances of the school in question; - know their own strengths and weaknesses, are realistic and optimistic in their outlook and can handle difficult situations. - 9.2 An issue that can arise with Parent Council members at interview panels, is the tendency to know and express a preference for a candidate from within the school.
-Success of a candidate must depend on the criteria relating to the job description and an evaluation of the current and future management needs of the school.
+- relate well to staff, pupils, parents and the wider community through activities inside and outwith school; - have a breadth and depth of experience to bring to bear in the particular circumstances of the school in question; - know their own strengths and weaknesses, are realistic and optimistic in their outlook and can handle difficult situations. - 8.2 Members of the Appointment Panel may be more familiar with one or more candidates than others, for example in the case of candidates employed by the Council, or candidates in acting posts.
+It is important that appointments are made based on the evidence presented during application and interview, judged against the job description and person specification.